mattmaynes2/aria/reports/final/3-Technical/6-Development/4-ZWaveDevices.md

 ##### OpenZWave {-}

-OpenZWave is a free open-source library for communicating with ZWave devices using compatible ZWave controller devices.
+OpenZWave is a free open-source library for communicating with Z-Wave devices using compatible ZWave controller devices.
 The Aeotec Z-Stick is fully compatible with OpenZWave.
 OpenZWave is a C++ library; the developers have created bindings for several other languages including Python.

 The OpenZWave source code is well-documented, and includes several examples of usage.
 OpenZWave is used by several existing home automation products to communicate with devices, with 259 forks on Github and an active community of developers [67].
-Additionally, OpenZWave is a member of the ZWave Alliance, the consortium of companies that certifies ZWave devices [68].
+Additionally, OpenZWave is a member of the Z-Wave Alliance, the consortium of companies that certifies Z-Wave devices [68].

 #### Comparison {-}